heristop/heristop.github.io/src/content/blog/2024-09-23-frontend-weekly-digest-38.md

 - **(🚀) [HTMX 2.0 Is Here: Everything You Must Know About It](https://blog.openreplay.com/htmx-2-0-is-here/?ref=heristop.github.io)**

-  HTMX 2.0 offers new enhancements that improve server-driven interactivity without the need for heavy JavaScript, making web apps faster and more interactive.
+  HTMX 2.0 brings new features that improve server-driven interactivity without the need for heavy JavaScript, making web apps faster and more interactive.

 ## 🛠 Tools & Resources